2024-2025

 MAT-103 Applied Algebra

-Focuses on fundamental algebraic concepts and the solution of real world problems through the use of basic mathematical models.
-Provides a thorough study of linear functions as well as an exploration of a variety of nonlinear functions.
+study of linear functions as well as an exploration of a variety of nonlinear functions.
 Data analysis and mathematical modeling focus on real world problems from a variety of fields including science, finance and business.
 Graphing calculator is used throughout the course.
 Intended for students of science, finance and business who have limited algebraic skills.
 The course may be taken to prepare for MAT-107 Elementary Functions or MAT-215 Basic Statistics.
 Prerequisite: minimum of one year of high school algebra.
-Satisfies the General Education Requirement in Mathematics.
-This course may not be completed for credit after successful completion of MAT-100.
+Satisfies the general education requirement in Quantitative Reasoning.
 [3 credits]

 MAT-107 Elementary Functions